riskfocus/kda-snapshot-automation/README.md

 <kbd><img src="https://github.com/riskfocus/rfs-kda-snapshot/blob/master/Images/8.png" /></kbd>

 ## How the sample application works
-The application randomly does xxxx and publishgin records to yyyy.
-We have impilmented logging as follows
+The application randomly does xxxx and publishing records to yyyy.
+We have implemented logging as follows
-1. In the flink 'xxx' method the applcaiton logs the following messages
+1. In the flink 'xxx' method the application logs the following messages
   a. when the application starts without a Snapshot/without Stage look for this string: ""
   b.
 When the application is started with a snapshot you will see the following log message: ""